 ♥ What can I substitute for the egg to make the cookies vegan?

 Ener-G is my favorite egg replacer.
 It’s a shelf-stable powder that keeps for months.
-Whisk 1½ teaspoons of Ener-G with 2 tablespoons of warm water, and let that sit for 5 minutes.
-Add the mixture to the cookie dough in place of the egg white, and add ½ tablespoon of additional melted butter or coconut oil in place of the egg yolk.
+Whisk 1 ½ teaspoons of Ener-G with 2 tablespoons of warm water, and let that sit for 5 minutes.
+Add the mixture to the cookie dough along in place of the egg white, and add ½ tablespoon of additional melted butter or coconut oil in place of the egg yolk.
 Alternatively, 3 tablespoons of unsweetened applesauce or ¼ cup of mashed banana may be used instead; however, both of these substitutions will add a fruity flavor to the cookies, and your cookies won’t spread very much, if at all.

 ♥ The cookie dough is still sticky after chilling.
 How do you shape it?